Domainmonster.com Domain Editorials

 POP3 vs IMAP - A Beginners Guide

 Should you use POP3 or IMAP?
 It's question we're often asked here at Domainmonster.com, so lets discuss the two protocols and the advantages of each.
+After registering a new Domain Name, creating an email address is probably the next step you'll want to take!

 The first thing you need to do before making a decision is to understand what POP3 and IMAP are and of course the difference between the two.